Aditya-droid-byte/Todoey/README.md

 https://user-images.githubusercontent.com/69623904/171916026-724b32db-58bf-4aa9-9037-87c3ba4fa318.mp4

-# What I will learn
+# What I will get from this
 1) How to manage state(flutter state management).
 2) Lifting state up.
 3) Using provider package.